OpenCPN/opencpn-libs/README.md

 Removing the submodule.
 -----------------------

-Normally not be required, but if:
+Normally not required, but if:

     $ git submodule deinit opencpn-libs
     $ git rm --cached opencpn-libs